-- Continue to provide the general public and the development community with accurate and complete zoning, subdivision, and land use information. - Routinely process amendment to the El Paso County Land Development Code to ensure that the County's land use regulations are up-to-date and that the regulations reflect the goals and policies of the County. - Continue to increase efficiency in processing all land use, rezoning, and subdivision applications. - Continue to function as the primary agency responsible for administering the County's Transportation Impact Fee Program. - Increase the Department's level of participation on intergovernmental and regional groups and committees, particularly as they relate to issues such as transportation, drainage, water supply, wastewater treatment, and land use compatibility. - Maintain current staff levels, particularly in the areas of planning, engineering, code enforcement and construction inspections.
+- Continue to provide the general public and the development community with accurate and complete zoning, subdivision, and land use information. - Routinely process amendment to the El Paso County Land Development Code to ensure that the County's land use regulations are up-to-date and that the regulations reflect the goals and policies of the County. - Continue to increase efficiency in processing all land use, rezoning, and subdivision applications. - Continue to function as the primary agency responsible for administering the County's Transportation Impact Fee Program. - Increase the Department's level of participation on intergovernmental and regional groups and committees, particularly as they relate to issues such as transportation, drainage, water supply, wastewater treatment, and land use compatibility. - Maintain current staff levels, particularly in the areas of planning, engineering, code enforcement and construction inspections and expand staffing levels to correspond to the increasing activity of the building and development industry in the region.